-As each cabinet base was moved into position, we once again aligned the faces, clamped them tightly, and then screwed them together.
+As each cabinet base was moved into position, we once again aligned the faces, clamped them tightly.
+And then screwed them together.
 Only then did we proceed with final leveling and securing to the wall.

 Throughout this process of leveling our base cabinets, we discovered that our 4-ft level gave us a more precise reading and better overall picture than did our shorter levels.
 (See Fig. 6)

-Before long, all our kitchen cabinets were in place and we started to get a really good feel for how our new kitchen was going to look.
+Before long, all our kitchen cabinets were in place.
+And we started to get a really good feel for how our new kitchen was going to look.

 The next step in the process of installing the cabinets was to attach the toe board.

-Toeboard is a decorative panel placed at foot level which disguises the joints between the base cabinets and makes them appear to be one solid unit.
+Toeboard is a decorative panel placed at the foot level which disguises the joints between the base cabinets and makes them appear to be one solid unit.
 Before installation of the toe board, all protruding shims must be cut flush with the cabinet.
 We used a Dremel tool with a cutting disc to reach the shims positioned in the toe kick.
 Depending upon where they are, shims can also be cut with a sharp chisel, sawn with a very small saw, or even broken by hand.
 (See Fig. 7)

 For us, installing our cabinets meant dealing with a soffit that was already in place from the original kitchen.
 A soffit is an area that is boxed down from the ceiling leaving no open space above the cabinet.
 We could have removed the soffit, or just painted it.
 We chose, however, to deal with it by covering it with ¼ inch thick cherry plywood stained and finished to match our cabinets.
-We then trimmed out the bottom edge with molding.
+Then, we trimmed out the bottom edge with molding.
 This resulted in a very classy and rich look.
 If no soffit is present in your kitchen, the addition of crown moldings at the top of your cabinets will give you a nice finished furniture-quality appearance.

 So far this experience of installing kitchen cabinets continued to prove the point that most any “Do-It-Yourselfer” can handle the project.

 Finally, it was time to reinstall the doors and drawers.
 Today’s door and drawer hardware makes this task laughingly easy.
 All door hinges slide into a receiver where they are easily adjustable.
-The self-engaging drawer hardware allows you to simply slide the drawer back into place where it snaps and relocks itself automatically with the sliding
+The self-engaging drawer hardware allows you to simply slide the drawer back into place.
+Where it snaps and relocks itself automatically with the sliding

 I think it was at this point that we both sat back and went, “Wow”.